-Review the current requirements for thesis formatting and deadlines on the Graduate College website.
+Review the current requirements for thesis formatting and deadlines on the Graduate College website (https://nau.edu/graduate-college/thesis-and-dissertation/).
 This is an extremely important resource, so read it carefully.
 You must follow these guidelines carefully to have your thesis accepted by the Graduate College and to graduate on time.
 Determine all deadline dates for the semester you plan to graduate and mark them on your calendar.
 You will see that you must be highly organized during your final semester.
 Remember, you are not working on this alone, and you are relying on the efforts of three other very busy people, your thesis committee.